Is NVMe the Future of SSD Technology?

-It is predicted that by the end of 2023, over 91% of SSDs in enterprise data centers around the world will be NVMe drives.
-As it currently sits, there are over 7.2 million data centers in the world.
-Data centers are capable of housing and operating between hundreds to even hundreds of thousands of servers.
-With 91% of these servers, across millions of data centers, transitioning to using NVMe by the end of 2023, we can see the sheer quantity of NVMe drives that will be manufactured and used globally.
+It is predicted that by the end of 2023, over 91% of SSDs in enterprise data centres around the world will be NVMe drives.
+As it currently sits, there are over 7.2 million data centres in the world.
+Data centres are capable of housing and operating between hundreds to even hundreds of thousands of servers.
+With 91% of these servers, across millions of data centres, transitioning to using NVMe by the end of 2023, we can see the sheer quantity of NVMe drives that will be manufactured and used globally.

-With numbers as mind-boggling as those above, it is highly likely that in the next decade we will see manufacturers and resellers turn away from older forms of SSD technology in favor of NVMe.
+With numbers as mind boggling as those above, it is highly likely that in the next decade we will see manufacturers and resellers turn away from older forms of SSD technology in favour of NVMe.

 When is NVMe the Right Choice?

 NVMe is an essential component for businesses that need near-instant access to data for the effective running of their organisations.
 The finance sector is a key example of this; in many cases, the extra seconds it takes to execute orders or access data could have drastic consequences for financial firms.
 The more time taken in which the user interface transfers data between IT infrastructure, to enact commands, could result in a change of purchase or sale price for stocks or the loss of clients if data cannot be accessed quickly enough.